 The submission is a synopsis of the survey of PWdWA’s members who have a disability or are a family member or carer of someone with a disability.
 The survey focused on two areas of the terms of reference which have the greatest impact on people with disability that is the take-up of private healthcare and out of pocket expenses.

 WA NDIS Information, Linkages, Capacity Building Commissioning Framework – Joint submission with DDWA

-People with Disabilities WA and Developmental Disability WA thanks the WA Disability Services Commission for requesting feedback from peak advocacy groups representing those people directly affected by the services and supports likely to be offered under this part of the NDIS.
+People with Disabilities WA and Developmental Disability WA thank the WA Disability Services Commission for requesting feedback from peak advocacy groups representing those people directly affected by the services and supports likely to be offered under this part of the NDIS.
 Our organisations made written submissions to the ILC National Policy Framework and Commissioning Framework.
-The end result of the National Policy and Commissioning Framework was very good from our perspective and there is little we would consider needs changing from that work.
+The result of the National Policy and Commissioning Framework was very good from our perspective, and there is little we would consider needs changing from that work.
 Our submission highlights changes we hope will be considered in the grants process to ensure that organisation run by and for people with disability, their families and carers are prioritised.

 Senate Inquiry hearing - Design, scope, cost-benefit analysis, contracts awarded and implementation associated with the Better Management of the Social Welfare System initiative

-Senate Standing Committee on Community Affairs, inquiry into Social Services Legislation Amendment (ending carbon tax compensation) Bill 2017
+Senate Standing Committee on Community Affairs, Inquiry into Social Services Legislation Amendment (ending carbon tax compensation) Bill 2017

 This Bill is being put in place to prevent new recipients of income support or concession cards from being paid the energy supplement.
-This includes people who will be on the Disability Support Pension or have a disability and are receiving New Start or a health concession card due to being on low income.
+This includes people who will be on the Disability Support Pension or have a disability and are receiving a New Start or a health concession card due to low income.